-Immunization Information for 7th Grade Students School Year 2018-19
+Immunization Information for ALL incoming 7th Grade Students

-At the start of '18-'19 school year, all students entering, advancing and transferring into seventh grade will need to receive one dose of Tdap booster vaccine (tetanus, diphtheria, and pertussis) and one dose of Meningococcal vaccine before attendance is allowed.
-The link to the new rule (Chapter 126/261) can be found here: http://www.maine.gov/doe/rule/changes/ .
+All students entering, advancing and transferring into seventh grade will need to receive one dose of Tdap booster vaccine (tetanus, diphtheria, and pertussis) and one dose of Meningococcal vaccine before attendance is allowed.
+The link to the rule (Chapter 126/261) can be found here: http://www.maine.gov/doe/rule/changes/ .
 The link to DHHS Maine Center for Disease Control and Prevention "Frequently Asked Questions" for Meningococcal Vaccine may be found here: Download NEW MCV4 School Immunization Requirement FAQ_updated.pdf

-Please make an appointment with your child's healthcare provider to receive these vaccines before the start of the ‘18-’19 school year.
-Immunization records can be faxed directly to the school (fax # 236-7815) or delivered to the main office.
+Please make an appointment with your child's healthcare provider to receive these vaccines before the start of 7th Grade.
+Immunization records can be faxed directly to the school (fax # 236-7815) or delivered to the nurse office or main office.

 If your child does not have the state required immunizations, you must complete an immunization exemption form every year.